Is Your Vision Suffering from Cataracts?

 What are the risks of cataract surgery?

 As you know, all surgeries carry some risk.
 With respect to cataract surgery, there is always the possibility that a complication may arise during or after surgery.
 We always explain these risks before surgery.
 The major risks of surgery include: bleeding, infection and problems with the retina.
+The need for further surgery, complete loss of vision or loss of the eye is unlikely.

 How small is a small incision?